mathworks-ref-arch/matlab-dockerfile/README.md

 You can use this container image as a scalable and reproducible method to deploy and test your MATLAB code.

-You can also download pre-built images based on this Dockerfile [here](https://github.com/mathworks-ref-arch/matlab-dockerfile/pkgs/container/matlab-dockerfile%2Fmatlab).
+You can also download pre-built images based on this Dockerfile from [here](https://github.com/mathworks-ref-arch/matlab-dockerfile/pkgs/container/matlab-dockerfile%2Fmatlab).

 ### Requirements
 * [A Running Network License Manager for MATLAB](https://www.mathworks.com/help/install/administer-network-licenses.html)
-    * For more information see section on [Use the Network License Manager](#use-the-network-license-manager)
+    * For more information, see [Using the Network License Manager](#use-the-network-license-manager)
 * Linux® Operating System
 * Docker
 * Git